 Every time a case is brought to a United States court, a unique court record for that case is created.
-These court records detail everything from the full names (and sometimes addresses) of the plaintiffs, defendants and attorneys, to the specific US statute violation in question and, of course, a case's final judgment.
+These court records may detail anything from the full names (and sometimes addresses) of the plaintiffs, defendants and attorneys, to the specific US statute violation in question and, of course, a case's final judgment.
 From arrest records to bankruptcy records, there are as many different types of court records as there are types of court cases.

 Why Search Court Records?

-Searching court records allows you to privately investigate anyone, and to learn the final judgment on any case.
+Searching court records allows you to privately review anyone, and to learn the final judgment on many a case.
 There are hundreds of reasons a person might perform a court records search, from uncovering information on a case brought against a friend or associate, to confirming that your fiance's divorce is, in fact, final.
 Court records are some of the most comprehensive and credible public records available, which might explain why court house records are the most widely sought-after form of public record in the United States.

 In addition to detailing the specifics of a particular case, court records are a great starting source for allowing you to uncover a person's public information like: age or date of birth, alias or maiden name, public or private associations, address histories and more.